A year later: One year of care for a bedridden mother

 Her cough gets alarming at times, and keeps us tense.
 She is so frail that when she has those racking coughs her entire chest shakes and it seems all her energy is spent in a single bout of cough.
 Apparently she is not always able to swallow her own secretions, and this may cause aspiration pneumonia.
 Every time we feed her, and she forgets to swallow, we worry that she will not eat enough, or that she will choke.
 Every time she scratches herself and her skin gets injured, we are scared of infection.
 The possibility of bedsores worries us.
 What we are seeing is a slow decline, and there is not much we can do.

 Then, we fear what else could go wrong.
-For the last few years, I’ve noticed a visible dejection and decline in her after every hospital visit, and I dread to think that we may be forced to visit a hospital for some emergency.It is obvious that a hospital visit, with its smells and bustle and strange faces, is traumatic for a dementia patient who is clueless on why such a visit is required.
-I hope that I can spare her such trauma and let her stay peacefully with us till the end, surrounded by people she knows.
+I dread to think that we may be forced to visit a hospital for some emergency.It is obvious that a hospital visit, with its smells and bustle and strange faces, is traumatic for a dementia patient who is clueless on why such a visit is required.
+We hope that we can spare her such trauma and let her stay peacefully with us till the end, surrounded by people she knows.

 Yes, we are frightened by some eventualities and what may precede them.
 And with a bed-ridden patient, the imminence of such eventualities cannot be forgotten the way we forget them in “normal” life, where we set aside the possibility of death with an unstated assumption that “it won’t happen in the near future.”